2024-2025 Edition

 FILM386 Documentary Since Television

 This course continues our introduction to documentary film by tracing the story back to the advent of television and moving forward to include the streaming era of today.
 Students will consider the ways and means that documentaries moved from the margins to the mainstream, and learn about the filmmakers, films, and institutions that contributed to this phenomenon as well as those who critique the commercialism of this filmmaking traditionally associated with social change.
-Issues of accountability, representation, access, and ethics loom larger in the documentary ecosystem in this second chapter of the nonfiction filmmaking story, particularly with the 21st Century's massive technological changes including the rise of social media and AI.
+Issues of accountability, representation, access, and ethics loom larger in the documentary ecosystem in this second chapter of the nonfiction filmmaking story, particularly with the 21st century's massive technological changes including the rise of social media and AI.

 Offering: Host